The Year was 1980

 Johnny Carson hosted the Tonight Show for the last time after ruling late-night television for 20 years.

 Ministry Takes Shape

 By 1992, Fellowship became a priority among members of our growing congregation.
-The women’s Fellowship Circle was eventually chartered as the LWML of Sun Lakes Lutheran.
+The Women’s Fellowship Circle was eventually chartered as the Lutheran Women's Missionary League (LWML) of Sun Lakes Lutheran.

 In June, the church rented an apartment on Fairway Boulevard (east of Riggs & Sun Lakes Blvd) to serve as a church office.

 Pastor Harold Teuscher was installed on October 18, 1992.

 The first children’s Sunday School took place in the Poker Room at the Sun Lakes Country Club.
 At the same time, the Bible study group met in the Sundance Room at Cottonwood.

 The church’s constitution was adopted December 15, 1993, and later revised in November, 2005.